 - Information security analysis.
 If you’re storing data, you’ll need to examine how your data is classified, how it’s encrypted, and how access to these data is granted.

 - Company policies.
 Many company policies will also be subject to examination, including your IT policies (such as a BYOD policy), your disaster recovery plans, your business continuity plans and even your ongoing risk management approaches.

-The Benefits of a Security Risk
+The Benefits of a Security Risk Assessment

-Security risk assessments carry several
+Security risk analysis carries several benefits, including:

 - Identifying areas of weakness.
-A security risk assessment will help you uncover areas of weakness in your business, across many different systems.
+A security risk assessment will help you uncover areas of weakness in your business across many different systems.
 Given the time and insight, you’ll have ample opportunities to account for these weaknesses and address them.